 I have been reading sporadically, “The Little Book of Ikigai”.
-I read books like this, instruction books effectively in a sporadic fashion, because I hate reading serious instruction books and self help books count here.
+I read books like this, instruction books in a sporadic fashion, because I hate reading serious instruction books and self help books count in that class.

 Welcome a a small window into the reality of being me.

-On the back is a little blurb that sums up the contents, as far as I have read s far anyway.
+On the back is a little blurb that sums up the contents, as far as I have read so far anyway.

 Start small